tytydraco/yessleep/out/The_Witchs_Grave__Part_I_The_Woods.md

 He babbles nonsensically and paces back and forth.

-He looks crazy; I think.
+He looks crazy; I thought.
 He looks possessed.

 Was this what he had been doing this entire year?
 Talking to trees and following crows?